-The spectacular Adirondack Mountains is the premier hiking destination in the state of New York.
-Home of the iconic lakes, waterfalls, and high peaks, Adirondacks can be best explored in the summer.
-In addition to dozens of lake hikes, visitors can explore the nature of Adirondacks on a canoe or a kayak, try fishing, swimming, and camping overnight.
+The spectacular Adirondack Mountains are the premier hiking destination in the state of New York.
+Home of iconic lakes, waterfalls, and high peaks, the Adirondacks can be best explored in the summer.
+In addition to dozens of lake hikes, visitors can explore the nature of the Adirondacks on a canoe or a kayak, try fishing, swimming, or camping overnight.
 Beach season on the lake runs from June to Labor Day in early September.
-While the most beautiful time of the year is when leaves change their color.
-The fall foliage season peaks in the last two weeks of September.
+While the most beautiful time of the year is when the leaves change their color, the fall foliage season peaks in the last two weeks of September.

-Lake Placid in Northern Adirondacks and nearby Saranac Lake and Tupper Lake, form the so-called Tri-Lakes region.
-The Lake Placid Region offers excellent biking, birds and wildlife watching, hiking, and fly-fishing in the Ausable River.
+Lake Placid in the northern Adirondacks and nearby Saranac Lake and Tupper Lake, form the so-called Tri-Lakes region.
+The Lake Placid region offers excellent biking, bird and wildlife watching, hiking, and fly-fishing in the Ausable River.
 One of the most popular spots to enjoy swimming and sunbathing or to rent a kayak is Lake Placid Public Beach in downtown Lake Placid.

 Saranac Lake is another beautiful destination to spend time outdoors.
 Lake Clear Beach boasts immaculate water and is popular with families.